falsandtru/clientchannel/README.md

 - Store and restore data using IndexedDB or LocalStorage.
 - Cross data binding between tabs.
-- Individual expiration per data.
+- Expiration per individual data.
+- Limitation of the number of data.

 ## Demos

-Store and sync text and canvas.
+Store and sync the text and the canvas.

 https://falsandtru.github.io/clientchannel/